munjurHasan444/Apache2_problem_solve/README.md

 apache2.service Failed Because the Control Process Exited with Error Code and apache2 service activation:failed perfect solution.

-$ systemctl restart apache2
+$ systemctl restart apache2</br>
-$ journal -xe
+$ journal -xe </br>
-$ sudo apt-get purge apache2
+$ sudo apt-get purge apache2</br>
-$ sudo apt autoremove apache2
+$ sudo apt autoremove apache2</br>
-$ sudo apt-get purge apache2
+$ sudo apt-get purge apache2</br>
-$ sudo apt-get purge apache2*
+$ sudo apt-get purge apache2*</br>
-$ sudo apt-get install apache2
+$ sudo apt-get install apache2</br>
-$ sudo service apache2 start
+$ sudo service apache2 start</br>

-if step 1 is not working for you then you will follow step 2.
+if step 1 is not working for you then you will follow step 2.</br>

-step 2:
+step 2:</br>
-Firstly check-in your machine is there Nginx service is running in your system using
+Firstly check-in your machine is there Nginx service is running in your system using</br>

-sudo systemctl status nginx.service if it is running stop the service using
+sudo systemctl status nginx.service</br>
+if it is running stop the service using</br>

-sudo systemctl stop nginx.service and then check port 80 is there any process running on that port using
+sudo systemctl stop nginx.service</br>
+and then check port 80 is there any process running on that port using</br>

-sudo lsof -i tcp:80
+sudo lsof -i tcp:80</br>
-output:
+output:</br>

-    COMMAND PID USER   FD   TYPE DEVICE SIZE/OFF NODE NAME anydesk 950 root   22u  IPv4  39398      0t0  TCP bitcot-Latitude-7480:35993->hosted.by.datacamp.co.uk:http (ESTABLISHED)
+    COMMAND PID USER   FD   TYPE DEVICE SIZE/OFF NODE NAME</br>
+anydesk 950 root   22u  IPv4  39398      0t0  TCP bitcot-Latitude-7480:35993->hosted.by.datacamp.co.uk:http (ESTABLISHED)</br>
-kill the process using
+kill the process using</br>

-sudo kill 950
+sudo kill 950</br>
-Now your apache2 is ready, To start service open a new terminal Ctrl + Ail + T and start service using
+Now your apache2 is ready, To start service open a new terminal Ctrl + Ail + T and start service using</br>

-sudo systemctl  start apache2
+sudo systemctl  start apache2</br>
-sudo service apache2 stop
+sudo service apache2 stop</br>
-sudo service apache2 start
+sudo service apache2 start</br>

 here you go